 Web layers hosted in your organization

-Layer types include elevation layer, feature layer, map image layer, imagery layer, and tile layer.
+Layer types include elevation layer, feature layer, map image layer, imagery layer, tile layer, tiled imagery layer, and group layer.

 Search for layers available to you in your organization.